Temperature upper bound of an ideal gas

 Originally this inequality was derived perturbatively as a stability condition of thermal equilibrium.
 Because the result was proven even when $q \neq 0$ non-perturbatively~\cite{Kim:2023lta}, we use the heat $q$ explicitly in the formula.} \be{stability:TTES} \frac1n \left[1- \frac{\rho +\Psi}{\Theta} \frac{\vartheta}{q} \right] < 0, \ee where \(\Psi = n \chi+s\Theta-\rho\) denotes the pressure of the system.
-Recently, this {\it Existence condition for Local Lorentz Boost} was derived based on the fact~\cite{Kim:2023lta} that there exists a local Lorentz transformation between the Eckart~\cite{Eckart:1940aa} and the Landau-Lifshitz observers~\cite{LL} for a generic values of $q\neq0$ because the comoving vectors of both observers are time-like.
+Recently, this inequality was re-derived~\cite{Kim:2023lta} as an {\it existence condition for Local Lorentz Boost} based on the fact that there exists a local Lorentz transformation between the Eckart~\cite{Eckart:1940aa} and the Landau-Lifshitz observers~\cite{LL} for a generic values of $q\neq0$ because the comoving vectors of both observers are time-like.
 Because the proof is non-perturbative, the inequality~\eqref{stability:TTES} holds even for out-of-equilibrium states.
 This result presents a crucial observation on the stability and temperature of a thermodynamic system with heat conduction, as will be shown soon.
 This inequality constrains the value of \(\vartheta\) to be larger than \(\Theta q/(\rho+\Psi)\).
 Therefore, this inequality must be a truth rather than a stability condition unless there does not exist a local Landau-Lifschitz decomposition.